rita-s/happiness-factor/README.md

 ## Visualisation Project

 ## 📝 Project Description
-### We were comparing World's Economy against the Happiness Index in most world countries as we were curious if
+### We were comparing World's Economy against the Happiness Index in most world countries as we were curious if there is a relationship between the two.

 ### ETL pipeline was created to make the data ready for the analysis.